KStateMachine/kstatemachine/README.md

 It supports conditional transitions, when target state is dynamic and is calculated in a moment of event processing depending on application business logic.

+The library is currently in development phase.
+Your are welcome to propose useful features.

-Building blocks of this library:
+Building blocks (main classes) of this library:
-* `StateMachine` is a collection of states and transitions between them, processes events when started.
+* `StateMachine` is a collection of states and transitions between them, processes events when started;
-* `State`
+* `State` states where state machine can go to;
-* `Event` is a base class for events or other words actions which are processed by state machine and may trigger transitions.
+* `Event` is a base class for events or other words actions which are processed by state machine and may trigger transitions;
 * `Transition` is an operation of moving from one state to another.

 Working with state machine consists of two steps: